sparetimedevs/ami-music-sdk-kotlin/README.md

 }
 ```

-To make a project use the latest snapshot version, execute: `./gradlew clean build --refresh-dependencies`
+To make a project use the latest snapshot version;

+- remove `/.kotlin/` dir
+- execute: `./gradlew clean build --refresh-dependencies`